Danger Mouse (1981 TV series): Broadcast history

 He was Dzielna Mysz (brave mouse) in Polish, Dundermusen (Thundermouse) in Swedish, and Dare Dare Motus in French, "Dare Dare" being French slang for "as fast as possible".
 The Slovene translation omitted the DM initials entirely, however, dubbing Danger Mouse Hrabri mišek ('Brave Mouse').

 In Australia, the show was first broadcast on ABC TV in 1982 it then moved to Network Ten in 1996.
-It was also the first British cartoon to break into Cheez TV, being shown on the weekdays.
+It was also the first British cartoon to break into Cheez TV, being shown on weekdays.

+In the United States the show was broadcast on Nickelodeon from 1984 to 1987, and 1991 to 1994.
+It was the first fully-fledged animated show to air on the network.

+In New Zealand, the show was broadcast on Channel 2 from 1983 to 1987.

 Revival

 It was reported in 2013 that the series was under consideration for a revival, and in June 2014 it was announced that a new series was being made for broadcast on CBBC in 2015.
 The new series is produced by Boulder Media for FremantleMedia Kids.
 It is directed by Robert Cullen with Brian Cosgrove, one of the original creators, acting as creative consultant.
 Alexander Armstrong and actor Kevin Eldon voice Danger Mouse and Penfold, respectively; Dave Lamb takes the role of the narrator, whilst Stephen Fry plays Colonel K and Ed Gaughan takes over as Baron Greenback.
 Armstrong's Pointless co-host Richard Osman appears in the series as Professor Strontium Jellyfishowitz.
 John Oliver voices the character Dr Augustus P Crumhorn III and Lena Headey voices the character Jeopardy Mouse, a character newly introduced into this series.
 This series aired on Netflix in the US.
 Kevin Eldon describes the animation style as 'much the same as the original'.
 The first episode aired on 28 September 2015.

 Jazwares is the master toy partner, Penguin Books published a range of printed books, including story books, official guides, sticker books, novelty books, annuals and electronic titles and D.C.
 Thomson & Co. published a monthly magazine with comic strips, puzzles, fact files, poster and competitions.